ANDREWAHN-UK/tax-calculator/TESTING.md

 9. Using (height and width) or (height or width) parameters in @media queries caused many display issues, and landscape mode was not attractive on most devices.
     * **Fix:** removed height parameters entirely, in favout of (min-device-width) and max-device-width) and (orientation: landscape/portrait".)

-10. After enacting the previous fix, certain devices higher up the CSS hierarchy (namely the tablets) would assume the values of those lower down, which caused some unwanted visual effects.
-    * **Fix:** several fixes were tried, in order:

-        * reverse the order of the CSS hierarchy, i.e. place the tablet devices last - didn't work well.

-        * enacted bootstrap grids and rows etc - didn't work, as too much to refactor the website into this framework.

-        * separated each media query ito it's own style sheet - laborious, and too much room for error, so abandoned, in favour of final solution:

-        * used a mix of specific media queries, and then general ones, which rendered every device working in portrait and landscape mode.
-This is somewhat messy though!

 - - - -
 *8.4 Supported screens and browsers:*
 - - - -